Michael Cohen’s usefulness to prosecutors may be at an end

+Even Democratic lawmakers seem reluctant to intervene on behalf of President Donald Trump’s former lawyer and fixer, who said last week that he has uncovered new evidence implicating Trump and needs more time to review digital files recently returned to him.

+Meanwhile, special counsel Robert Mueller’s closing of his probe into Russian attempts to influence the 2016 presidential election effectively shuts the door on Cohen emerging as a key witness in that investigation.

-NEW YORK — When FBI agents raided Michael Cohen’s home and office a year ago Tuesday, some pundits declared it the beginning of the end of Donald Trump’s presidency.
+When the FBI raided Cohen’s home and office, some pundits declared it the beginning of the end of Trump’s presidency.
 It was only a matter of time, they speculated, before Cohen gave investigators a roadmap to Trump’s supposed misdeeds.

 Cohen stoked those flames as recently as Thursday by saying he was cooperating in federal probes he wasn’t at liberty to discuss.

-And yet, there are mounting indications that Cohen’s usefulness to federal prosecutors is drying up — and that he may wind up being the only person to go to prison for the hush-money scandal that has dogged Trump’s presidency.
+But there are growing signs that he may wind up being the only person to go to prison for the hush-money scandal that has dogged Trump’s presidency.

-Several members of the team that prosecuted Trump’s former lawyer and fixer in New York have announced they are moving on to other jobs, something that usually happens when a big case is winding down.

-Prosecutors have also been returning electronic devices and documents seized from Cohen, an indication those materials might not be needed for future prosecutions.

 To be sure, federal authorities in New York don’t appear to be finished scrutinizing people close to Trump.
 Investigations continue into the president’s inaugural committee.
 Among other things, authorities are looking into payments made to vendors and whether foreigners illegally donated.